Clogged pores are so annoying – they prevent a nice smooth complexion and can be really hard to clear up 🙁

 Similar, but let’s differentiate – a blackhead is a plug in a pore.
 Because it is open, it oxidizes and turns black.

 Blackheads can be more stubborn that “simple” clogged pores, and they tend to form in larger pores especially on your nose or chin.
-While the steps and advice on this page will help them too, you can see this article for everything you need to know about getting rid of those black plugs!
+While the steps and advice on this page will help them too, see this article for everything you need to know about getting rid of those black plugs!

 How To Treat, Clear and Unclog Those Pores!